datagutt/slimeonline2-server/README.md

 It went through multiple iterations, and after the game died, the creator published the server and game files for both the first and second iteration of the game.

 I backed up (most) of those files, but managed to lose the v2 server files for it.
-I still had the client, and mod tools, so I set out to create a Rust-powered modern server for it, so I could re-experience the game.
+I still had the client and moderator tools, so I set out to create a Rust-powered modern server for it, so I could re-experience the game.
 The game was made in Game Maker 8.1, a game making engine that can easily be decompiled in modern times.

-Fast forward a week or so later, and I managed to get a copy of the server files, making it much more easy to finish this project.
+Fast forward a week or so later, and I managed to get a copy of the server files, making it much easier to finish this project.
 The original server is Windows-only, and uses INI files for storage.
 This server is usable on any platform, uses modern SQLite databases and is more configurable and extensible.

 With the client frozen in time and for compatibility-reasons, this codebase does include weak game protocol encryption, hard-coded RC4 keys++ that can not really be changed.
 Luckily there seems to be a new iteration of the game in the works by the official creator...

+## Client files

+Not currently available.
+Might upload them later.

 ## Features